Mapping the 10 countries with the most overseas territories

 Speaking at the World Economic Forum in Davos on Wednesday, United States President Donald Trump said the US needs “ownership” of Greenland to defend itself from adversaries like China and Russia, but said he “won’t use force” to acquire the self-ruling island, which is part of the Kingdom of Denmark.

-Across the world, various nations maintain overseas territories which house strategic and military installations, but also for historical, economic and environmental reasons.
+Across the world, various nations maintain overseas territories that house strategic and military installations, but also for historical, economic and environmental reasons.
 Many of them are remnants of colonial empires.
 While many former colonies around the world gained independence in the 20th century, they often chose to maintain their links for economic stability, security or because they were too small to be viable as fully independent nations.

 From the British and French overseas territories to the US-owned regions in the Caribbean and the Pacific, these territories exercise varying degrees of self-government and autonomy.